hermidalc/dragonfish/README.md

 # Dragonfish

-A novel **functional** metagenomic and metatranscriptomic profiler and framework that leverages more recent methdological advances in the field of computational and algorithmic genomics and relevant published software.
-It can efficiently store, index, and represent large collections of metagenomes and metatranscriptomes, perform fast and accurate alignment of short reads from whole shotgun metagenomic or metatranscriptomic sequencing experiments to such the index, and most importantly, accurately quantify the abundance of aligned reads to functional groups across genomes and transcriptomes in the index, while also providing species- and strain-level contribution to these functional abundances.
-We believe that using such modern methods, this toolkit will offer significant advantages to existing leading functional profiling tools that are available, which are based on older methods.
+A novel **functional** metagenomic and metatranscriptomic profiler and toolkit that leverages modern methdological advances in the field of computational and algorithmic genomics and relevant published software.
+It can efficiently store, index, and represent large collections of genomes and transcriptomes, perform fast and accurate alignment of short reads from whole shotgun metagenomic or metatranscriptomic sequencing experiments to an index, and most importantly, accurately quantify the abundance of mapped reads to functional groups across genomes and transcriptomes in the index, while also providing genus-, species-, and strain-level abundance contribution to these functional groups.
+We believe that by using modern methods, this toolkit will offer significant advantages to existing functional profiling tools that are available, which are based on older methods.

 Dragonfish uses [Pufferfish + Puffaligner + Cedar](https://github.com/COMBINE-lab/pufferfish)